Set your heart on medical or dental school?

 If the time pressure becomes too much during your practice sessions, only answer 80% of the questions in a section and guess the remaining 20%.
 There’s no negative marking or penalty for wrong questions in the UCAT.

-This gives you extra time on the questions you are focusing on, which means you have a better chance of getting them right.
+This gives you extra time for the questions you're focusing on, which means you have a better chance of getting them right.
 Getting 80% of the questions right will still get you a really high score.